Proton VPN VPN Review

 Popular VPN Comparisons

-Proton VPN is a solid choice that offers excellent security and features like multi-hop, obfuscation, support for port-forwarding, and servers located in over 110 countries.
+Proton VPN is a solid choice that offers excellent security and features, including multi-hop, obfuscation, port forwarding support, and servers located in over 110 countries.
 That said, it has higher latency than many other VPNs, which is a downside if you're concerned with gaming performance and general responsiveness.

-To see which services we recommend, check out our article on the best VPNs or the best VPNs for Windows PCs.
+To see which services we recommend, check out our articles on the best VPNs, the best VPNs for Windows PCs, or the best VPNs for iPhone.

 Mullvad

-Proton VPN and Mullvad are both outstanding VPN services, but Mullvad has a slight edge.
-It does a better job of preserving your personal information since you get assigned a randomly generated account number upon registration instead of providing an email address.
-It also has better latency performance, so browsing the web feels snappier, and it performs better when low latency counts.
+Mullvad and Proton VPN are both good VPN services, but Mullvad is better.
+It does a better job of preserving your personal information, as you are assigned a randomly generated account number upon registration instead of being required to provide an email address.
+Mullvad also has clearer privacy policies that don't specify any sort of logging, compared to Proton's unclear and jargon-filled policies that indicate possible data collection.
 That said, Proton has a few more nice-to-have features, like servers in more countries, and you can connect up to 10 of your devices simultaneously.

 NordVPN